How I Think — Jacob Sager

 Temperament

-I am trying to make them impossible to misread.
+I’m trying to make them impossible to misread.

 If we work together

-to decorate your confusion.
+your confusion.

 End

-The point is not to think beautifully.
+The point isn’t to think beautifully.

-The point is to think clearly enough
+It’s to think clearly enough

 that reality has somewhere to go.